 This has caused much consternation and flameage on the gimp-user mailing list.
 I can't link to all the threads, but you can find them in the gimp-user archives starting in mid-July and continuing through at least August.

 Hoping for a productive solution rather than more flame wars, I've written a quick save plug-in which will save to any format, including XCF.
-So you can bind it to Ctrl-S, if you like.
 It marks the image as clean, so you won't get an "unsaved images" warning when you quit just because you've saved to JPG and not XCF.

 I announced Save/Export clean on the gimp-user list on August 11, and wrote a longer discussion of my own workflow on my blog a few weeks later, GIMP: Re-uniting Save and Export.